 The Brooks Range and the untamed Alaska wilderness is your home for the week, enjoy!

 Everyone from young children to octogenarians will enjoy our base camp trips, and no physical training is needed.
 We are happy to advise on specialized equipment needed for wilderness photography in the arctic.
 Our years of Alaska bird watching experience will help you prepare or decide which trip is offers the best arctic birding opportunities for your interests.
 A reading list can be provided for each trip tailored to your interest whether general natural history, wildlife photography, arctic bird watching, or northern cultures.

 The Alaska Peninsula is incomparably rich and rugged.
 In this week of adventure, we will show you two wildlife icons of Alaska’s southwest coast: walrus and brown bear.
-We will spend three days in the company of walrus and sea birds on the Bering Sea coast and three more days with enormous brown bears and salmon on the Pacific Coast.
+We will spend three days in the company of walrus and sea birds on the Bering Sea coast and three more days with enormous brown bears and salmon on the Pacific Coast of Katmai National Park.
 This unique trip offers volcanoes, beach combing, hiking, wilderness solitude and world-class wildlife viewing.

 The volcanic Alaska Peninsula reaches into the North Pacific and divides the Bering Sea from the Gulf of Alaska.
 The Bering Sea side hosts a landscape and wildlife representing the Arctic.
 On the Pacific side, flora and fauna from more temperate latitudes thrive.
 Join us this July for an adventure in this rich and wild part of Alaska.